-In this paper, we derive a frozen Gaussian approximation (FGA) for the \FSE~and show the convergence in the semi-classical regime.
-The FGA was originally used in quantum chemistry \cite{He:81,HeKl:84} with systematic justifications for the Schr\"odinger equation in \cite{Ka:94,Ka:06,SwRo:09,LaSa:17}.
-Then the FGA theory was generalized to linear strictly hyperbolic systems by the pioneer works \cite{LuYa:11,LuYa:CPAM}, and recently to non-strictly hyperbolic systems such as the elastic wave equations \cite{hate2018fga}, relativistic Dirac equations in the semi-classical regime \cite{ChLo:19,Chai2021fgaconv}, non-adiabatic dynamics in surface hopping problems \cite{LuZh:2016FGAsh,LuZh:2018FGAsh,Huang2022}.
 The FGA propagates the wavefield through the classical ray center and complex-valued amplitude which are determined by the associated Hamiltonian flow.
-Given the coefficients of the equation smooth enough (at least in $C^2$), one can obtain the FGA equations along the ray path by asymptotic expansion concerning the semi-classical parameter $\veps$ and prove the convergence in the first-order of $\veps$ (higher-order can be obtained if performing further expansion).
-However, when some coefficient is not in $C^2$, \eg, the \FSE~with $1\leq\alpha<2$, the expansion may break down and one faces the problem of propagation of the ray path governed by the Hamiltonian system with singularities.
-In this situation, the convergence of the FGA is not guaranteed by the existing theory.
-To overcome this difficulty, we introduce a regularization parameter $\delta$ when deriving the FGA formulation, and by looking carefully into the residual terms in the expansion and tuning the parameter $\delta$ incorporate with $\veps$ we can bound the high-order derivatives of the Hamiltonian flow and obtain a convergence result.
-The other difficulty in dealing with the fractional Hamiltonian system is that if we do asymptotic expansion in the physical space for the fractional Laplacian as it was usually done for the existing FGAs (Lemma \ref{lemma:x-Q}), there will be some nasty items which are not easy to estimate, so we propose the asymptotic expansion for the fractional Laplacian in the momentum space (Lemma \ref{lemma:xi-P}) and obtain a compact form of the remainder terms which allow us to perform convergence analysis more easily.
+Given that the coefficients of the equation are sufficiently smooth (at least in $C^2$), one can derive the FGA equations along the ray path using asymptotic expansion with respect to the semi-classical parameter $\veps$ and prove the convergence in the first-order of $\veps$ (higher-order convergence can be achieved with further expansion).
+However, when some coefficient is not in $C^2$, such as in the \FSE~with $1<\alpha<2$, the expansion may break down, leading to the propagation of the ray path governed by the Hamiltonian system with singularities.
+In this scenario, the convergence of the FGA is not guaranteed by existing theory.
+To address this issue, we introduce a regularization parameter $\delta$ when deriving the FGA formulation.
+By carefully analyzing the residual terms in the expansion and tuning the parameter $\delta$ in conjunction with $\veps$, we can bound the high-order derivatives of the Hamiltonian flow and obtain a convergence result.
+Another challenge in dealing with the fractional Hamiltonian system is the difficulty in estimating certain terms corresponding to the fractional Laplacian when performing asymptotic expansion in position space.
+Therefore, we propose an asymptotic expansion for the fractional Laplacian in the momentum space (Lemma \ref{lemma:xi-P}), which yields a compact form of the remainder terms, facilitating convergence analysis.